-- Brilliant but Lazy: Reuben, who up until now has spent the series making sandwiches and wisecracking at Gantu, gets a Crowning Moment of Awesome when he successful repairs Gantu's crashed ship, something Gantu had been unable to do all series.
+- Brilliant, but Lazy: Reuben, who up until now has spent the series making sandwiches and wisecracking at Gantu, gets a Crowning Moment of Awesome when he successfully repairs Gantu's crashed ship, something Gantu had been unable to do all series.

 - Chair Reveal: In this case, also a type of Chekhov's Gun.

-- Continuity Nod: Nani and Lilo's talk on the hammock.
+- Nani and Lilo's talk on the hammock.

-- At one point during his battle with Stitch, Leroy is smushed under a pile of wreckage.
+- At one point during his battle with Stitch, Leroy is buried under a pile of wreckage.
 His emergence from the rubble is very similar to Stitch's in the first movie.

 - The frog from the first movie makes an appearance in a scene.

 - While Leroy is scouting Lilo's room, he pulls out a bunch of books from Lilo's bookstand, looks at them and chucks them away, much like Stitch in the first movie.
 One of the books that catches his attention is The Log Book (a book about logs) which Stitch also looks through in the first movie.